 Bridget is the director of Bridget Kennedy Project Space, a founding member of Repair Cafe Sydney North and the instigator of the Sydney Edible Garden Trail, a community not-for-profit event run across 14 council areas.
-A committed and passionate advocate of permaculture for people and the environment, Bridget devotes her time to initiatives that foster community connection.
+She’s also been a local government Councillor in Lane Cove since 2021.
+A committed and passionate advocate of permaculture for people and the environment, Bridget devotes her time to sustainability initiatives that foster community connection.

 Carol has spent a lifetime as an educator – as a teacher, trainer and academic.
 Carol is an advocate of permaculture and from 2014 – 2020 lived as self-sufficiently and sustainably as possible in rural QLD.
 She’s continued her passion for sustainability with studies in a Diploma of Sustainable Living and by giving her time to projects such as her local community garden, the Sydney Edible Garden Trail and now The Sydney Library of Things.